 1. “Fake doors” market research ads in BMW owners clubs’ forums.
 This offers an electro retrofit “learn more”.
 We add branding to this and collect the email addresses of people who indicate interest.
 We also learn about willingness to pay.
 Build website.

-2. Press articles on the possibility for retrofit.
-Need a DE freelance journalist on our team.
+2. Press/PR on the possibility for retrofit.

 3. Contract with Damien Maguire as advisor/consultant.